TINKLE TELECOM LTD

-4.1 The Customer shall pay the first months’ Services at the point of purchase.
+4.1 The Customer shall pay the first months’ Services pro-rata in addition to the following months’ Services at the start of the next calendar month.
 An invoice will be provided at this time.

-4.2 As a part of the on boarding process, the Supplier will contact the Customer to complete the purchase, and set up a Direct Debit.
+4.2 As a part of the on boarding process, the Supplier will contact the Customer to complete the order, and set up either a reoccurring card payment or Direct Debit.

-4.3 Thereafter, the Supplier shall invoice the Customer on a monthly basis in advance for a months’ Services.
+4.3 Thereafter, the Supplier shall invoice the Customer on a monthly basis for Services in advance of the month.

 4.4 The Customer shall pay all invoices: